aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/index.md

 ---

 ### Announcement for students from other tutorials
 I usually come to my tutorial room (LT 005) around 1:30 PM on Wednesdays.
 Feel free to come and ask me doubts in the half an hour before the tutorial starts.
+You may also ask your doubts in the form linked below.

 # Slides (Tutorial Solutions)
 ### [Week 1](https://github.com/aryamanmaithani/ma-105-tut/blob/master/Slides/Week-1.pdf) | [Week 2](https://github.com/aryamanmaithani/ma-105-tut/blob/master/Slides/Week-2.pdf) | [Week 3](https://github.com/aryamanmaithani/ma-105-tut/blob/master/Slides/Week-3.pdf)